 This website will inform you of the current tournaments, bring you the results, the league table and give you access to videos filmed at many of the Sevens events over the last 10 years.
 It also hosts the “K7s Update” magazine programmes which span the duration of the tournament and you can see all the episodes plus other programmes relating to the Kings of the 7s on our video page, with the latest programmes on the home page along with the current league table.

-As well as giving you access to footage via our Video page, the History section will bring you a complete list of every winner of every club’s Sevens events since they started in the 19th Century.
-This section is currently under construction but the aim is to complete this by the end of the current Kings of the 7s tournament.
+As well as giving you access to footage via our Video page, the History section brings you a complete list of every winner of every club’s Sevens events since they started in the 19th Century.
+Many of the clubs have records of the results and opposition as well, and where possible we have included this.

-We aim to add a South of Scotland page to the website to go hand in hand with the Border League page shortly.
+We aim to add a South of Scotland page to the website to go hand in hand with the Border League page.

-If you have any comments contact the website editor, Stuart Cameron, by e mail here. firstname.lastname@example.org
+If you have any comments contact the website editor, Stuart Cameron, at our contact page.